 I have to admit that using the Instant Pot as a slow cooker was a bit of a dilemma for me.
 The first thing that started my loving relationship with this device was the pressure cooking setting.
-I was mesmerized by how quickly it can bring beans, meat, and other foods to their perfect texture and taste in half the time it usually takes!
+I was mesmerized by how quickly it can bring beans, beef, chicken and other foods to their perfect texture and taste in half the time it usually takes!

 So, yes, it felt anticlimactic to use a pot that’s intended for fast cooking as a slow cooker.
 Nonetheless, the feature is there, so I thought I’d give it a chance.